 On March 17, 2014, the COI submitted its final report to the UN Human Rights Council.
-On December 19, 2014, a resolution on the situation of human rights in the DPRK, jointly submitted by Japan and the EU, was adopted by majority vote at the 69th Session of the UN General Assembly (in New York), of which content is stronger than ever reflecting the final report.
+On March 28, 2014, a resolution on the situation of human rights in the DPRK, jointly submitted by Japan and the EU, was adopted by an overwhelming majority at the 25th Session of the Human Rights Council.